Some Wichita doctors see increase in patients during coronavirus pandemic

-The dozen doctors who work at Primary Care Associates and their staff are going through weekly trainings as changes come every day.
+A dozen doctors who work at Primary Care Associates and their staff are going through weekly training as changes come every day.

 Doctors said most of there patients are coming in with the fear of contracting the virus or concerned about already having coronavirus.